Why Do Horses Get Frisky in Cold Weather?

 Consider a Calming Supplement

-Horses who are inclined to be fresh when training or turnout is interrupted—or ones who are prone to excitability, lack of focus, or spookiness—can benefit from a calming supplement like Trouble Free™ paste or powder.
-Trouble Free’s ingredients include magnesium and thiamine (vitamin B1), and it is formulated to support the healthy nervous system function that can help a horse maintain a calm and confident manner.
+Horses inclined to be fresh when training or turnout is interrupted can benefit from a calming supplement.
+Ones that are prone to excitability, lack of focus, or spookiness may too.
+Trouble Free’s ingredients include magnesium and thiamine (vitamin B1).
+The paste or powder is formulated to support a healthy nervous system function that can help a horse maintain a calm and confident manner.

 Winter doesn’t have to mean dealing with an out-of-control horse.
-By understanding the reasons behind your horse’s increased energy and implementing appropriate management strategies, you can safely enjoy your horse throughout the colder months and keep them happy and focused, too.
+Understand the reasons behind your horse’s increased energy and implement appropriate management strategies.
+That way, you can safely enjoy your horse throughout the colder months and keep them happy and focused, too.

-SPONSOR: Whether fed daily or as needed during stressful situations, Trouble Free™ is scientifically formulated to support the normal nerve function horses need to maintain calmness and focus on performance—so you can enjoy your partnership.
+SPONSOR: Whether fed daily or as needed during stressful situations, Trouble Free™ is scientifically formulated to support normal nerve function.
+This helps them to maintain calmness and focus on performance—so you can enjoy your partnership.
 Available in powder or paste.
 Learn more here.

 Categorized in: